Necoro/feed2imap-go/README.md

 * Use HTML-Parser instead of regular expressions for modifying the HTML content.
 * STARTTLS-Support.
 As it turned out only in testing, the old feed2imap never supported it...
 * `item-filter` option that allows to specify an inline filter expression on the items of a feed.
+* Readability support: Fetch and present the linked article.

 ### Subtle differences